DamilolaeO/Clinical-Trial-Response-Analysis-GSK-x-DigData/README.md

-# Clinical_Trial_Response_Analysis-GSK
-Data-driven analysis of clinical trial responses using R, focused on identifying treatment effectiveness patterns from the GSK x DigData challenge.
-# Clinical Trial Response Analysis using R – GSK x DigData
+# Clinical Trial Response Analysis – GSK x DigData

 ## Overview
-This project explores clinical trial data from the GSK x DigData career challenge.
-The aim was to investigate treatment response patterns among patients using statistical techniques in R, focusing on demographic and clinical indicators like age, BMI, and protein concentration.
+This project explores clinical trial data from the GSK x DigData Step Up Challenge using R. It involves cleaning, merging, and analysing patient data to assess treatment response patterns across two groups: a new drug (Miraculon-B) and the standard of care (Control).
 ---

 ## Objective
-To identify factors associated with positive treatment response in a clinical trial by analyzing variables such as age, BMI, and protein concentration, and comparing trends across treatment groups (Control vs Drug).
+To  evaluate the effectiveness of the new drug compared to standard care by analysing variables such as age, BMI, and protein concentration, and comparing trends across treatment groups (Control vs. Drug).

 ---

 ## Tools Used
 - **Language**: R
-- **Libraries**: `tidyverse`, `dplyr`, `ggplot2`, `readr`
+- **Libraries**: `tidyverse`, `dplyr`, `ggplot2`, `readr`, `gt`
 - **Data Format**: CSV files

 ---